miklevin/MikeLev.in/_posts/2024-12-31-fasthtml-htmx-unix-pipes.md

-HTMX-powered fuzzy search within the pipeline (soon-to-be) id field of the pipeline records, but I fear it is a rabbit hole, and I won't forget that I want to implement it because every time I type in an ID to recall a pipeline, it will be a reminder, haha!
+HTMX-powered fuzzy search within the pipeline (soon-to-be) id field of the pipeline records, but I fear it is a rabbit hole, and I won't forget that I want to implement it because every time I type in an ID to recall a pipeline, it will be a reminder, ahaha!
 And you know what?
 There's such a friggn good implementation right on the [FastHTML documentation](https://docs.fastht.ml/).
 If does the matches and refines them as you type, and it puts the ones that have a filename or beginning-of-line match (not sure which) at the start of the found